Dictionary.com defines bias as:

 1. an oblique or diagonal line of direction, esp. across a woven fabric.

-. one that prevents unprejudiced consideration of a question; prejudice.
+2. a particular tendency or inclination, esp. one that prevents unprejudiced consideration of a question; prejudice.

 3. Statistics. a systematic as opposed to a random distortion of a statistic as a result of sampling procedure.